-Every member of the Senate or the House of Assembly shall, before taking part in any proceedings thereof, other than proceedings necessary for the purposes of this section, take and subscribe before Parliament the oath of loyalty in the form set out in Schedule 1.
+Every member of the Senate or the House of Assembly shall, before taking part in any proceedings thereof, other than proceedings necessary for the purposes of this section, take and subscribe before the Senate or the House of Assembly the oath of loyalty in the form set out in Schedule 1.

-[Section as substituted by section 11 of Act 31 of 1989 - Amendment No. 9 and section 23 of Act No. 5 of 2005 - Amendment No. 17]
+[Section as substituted by section 11 of Act 31 of 1989 - Amendment No. 9 - and amended by section 23 of Act 5 of 2005 - Amendment No. 17]